Worried About Getting The COVID Vaccine While Pregnant? Read This

 When is the best time to get the vaccine while pregnant?

-There’s not yet a ton of research on the best time to get it, but doctors suggest getting it well before delivery.
+There’s not yet a ton of research on the best time to get it, but doctors suggest doing so well before delivery.
 Research from Northwestern found that people who were vaccinated earlier in their third trimester had a higher likelihood of passing antibodies to their babies than those who got their shot closer to delivery.
 “This just gives extra fuel for people who are on the fence or just think, Maybe I’ll wait until after I deliver,” Dr. Miller told Northwestern Now News.
 “We strongly recommend you get the vaccine while pregnant.
 But if you’re fearing vaccination might harm the baby, these data tell us quite the opposite.
 The vaccine is a mechanism to protect your baby, and the sooner you get it, the better.”

 Can the COVID vaccine give you COVID?
 Can the COVID vaccine change your DNA?